mrtzDeveloper/Python-Pygame-ParticleSystem/README.txt

-# Selfmade ParticleSystem with pygame
+# A basic idea of a ParticleSystem using Python and the framework pygame.